The following discusses potential water quality issues or concerns as well as water filtration options for residents of Georgetown, MA.

 Properly designed water filtration and/or water softener systems can be installed for the removal of any of the potential causes of symptoms you may be experiencing.
 A water softener is typically installed to remove dissolved iron or manganese in the water through Ion Exchange technology.
 To remove particulate iron or manganese, a properly sized sediment filtration is required.
 In Georgetown, however, due to other complications in the water chemistry, an air induction system combined with a specific filtration media is necessary to effectively remove the dissolved iron and manganese.
 H2O Care, Inc. has consulted with the town of Georgetown to review this situation.

 Water filtration system or water softener recommendations should start with a water test before an informed decision can be made.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

 In summary, controlling your Georgetown home’s water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.

 H2O Care is an established, full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA on route 114 with another office in Hudson, MA.
-You can reach us by email at firstname.lastname@example.org or by calling us at 978-777-8330.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-H2O Care has been installing and servicing water softeners and other water filtration equipment since 1989.
+Contact us at [email protected] or 978-777-8330.
+See our published articles in Water Technology Magazines at http://h2ocare/pub..